 Castle Leslie, County Monaghan

-Additionally, there are so many outdoor activities available on the Castle Leslie estate.
+Additionally, there’s a wealth of outdoor activities to enjoy on the Castle Leslie estate.
 It’s home to one of Europe’s finest equestrian centres.
 Home to one of Ireland’s best-preserved lakes for fishing.
-You can even trying kayaking, clay pigeon shooting or a hot air balloon ride.
+Try out some fun activities such as kayaking, hot air balloon rides and even clay pigeon shooting.

 This castle hotel will definitely make for a great place to stay in Ireland as it has so much to offer those visiting.